When tragedy strikes, be financially prepared. Here are things you need to know about death and taxes.

 3. Not all assets are created equal.

-A colleague of mine wrote a great post on this topic, which I encourage you to read.
 The bottom line here is that different assets are better sources of spending during retirement, such as market-value assets, because others are more tax efficient to transfer on death, like Roth IRAs.

 4. Who is responsible for taxes?